Overview

 Sexual Orientation

-Main faiths and belief groups in Britain e.g. Christianity, Islam, Hinduism, Sikhism, Judaism, Buddhism.
+Main faiths and belief groups in the UK e.g. Christianity, Islam, Hinduism, Sikhism, Judaism, Buddhism.
 The importance of not imposing our beliefs on others, recognition of the importance of religious practices, traditions, cultural heritage, and preferences.

 •What are the negative impacts of labelling people and being prejudiced for any reason?